juhasev/sample-ninja-help/subpanel-settings-social-media-authentication.md

 Social Media authentication providers are configured in **Panel Settings -> Integrations**.
 Under the help section in **Panel Settings**, you can read more about how to obtain the required credentials from each provider.

-> IMPORTANT: Social media authentication is not currently compatible with the Mobile App, we are working to bring the support to the mobile app as well.
+> **IMPORTANT**: Social media authentication is incompatible with the mobile app.
+We are currently working on bringing the support to the mobile app.

-> IMPORTANT: Do not remove social media providers once been used for obvious reasons.
+> **IMPORTANT**: Do not remove social media providers once they have been used for obvious reasons.